Suehiro Nishio: Early life and education

-Nishio was born into poverty in Shiyūjima Village in Kagawa Prefecture, in what is now the city of Takamatsu on the island of Shikoku.
-At the age of 14, Nishio dropped out of school and went to Osaka to work a variety of factory jobs, beginning with a lathe apprenticeship at the Osaka Arsenal.
-Nishio soon became involved in militant labor activism, which forced him to frequently switch jobs.
-In 1919, he joined the Yuaikai labor federation, and in 1926 he participated in the formation of the Social Democratic Party, from which he was elected to the National Diet for the first time in 1928.
+Political career

+Nishio was elected to the House of Representatives in the National Diet for the first time in 1928.
 In 1932, he was one of the founders of the Social Masses Party, the most conservative of the three prewar “proletarian” parties.
 Although he considered himself a socialist, Nishio was also strongly nationalist and virulently anti-communist, and was fond of saying that he came to socialism not via Marxism but rather through “idealistic humanism” (risōteki hyūmanizumu).
 Reelected to the Diet in 1937, Nishio strongly supported Japan's wartime mobilization efforts, and famously told Prime Minister Fumimaro Konoe during a 1939 Diet debate to "be a leader of conviction, like Hitler, like Mussolini, or like Stalin."
 Although Nishio was anti-communist and Hitler and Mussolini would soon be Japan's allies, Joseph Stalin was deemed an inappropriate hero for a Japanese Diet Member, and his fellow members voted to dismiss Nishio from the Diet.

 In 1942, Nisho was reelected to the Diet despite being a "non-recommended candidate," meaning he had not received a recommendation from the single national political party, the Imperial Rule Assistance Association.
 Unlike many other non-recommended candidates who dutifully joined the IRAA upon election, Nishio refused to join, and became involved in an effort to depose Prime Minister Hideki Tōjō.
 Because of this record of resistance, Nishio was not purged from government by the U.S.-led military occupation of Japan after Japan's defeat in World War II.